eversdyk/Multilinear_Polynomials/README.md

+This problem was created by CodeWars user "SleepingCode".

 Description:

 When we attended middle school were asked to simplify mathematical expressions like "3x-yx+2xy-x" (or usually bigger), and that was easy-peasy ("2x+xy").
 But tell that to your pc and we'll see!